inet-framework/inet-showcases/wireless/sensornetwork/doc/index.rst

    because energy generation is assumed to be positive, while energy consumption to be negative.)

 ..
-The ``SensorNode`` type has an energy consumer module in its radio by default, it is ``SensorStateBasedEpEnergyConsumer``.
+The :ned:`SensorNode` type has an energy consumer module in its radio by default, it is :ned:`SensorStateBasedEpEnergyConsumer`.
 State based energy consumer models associate energy consumption values to the different radio modes and transmitter/receiver states.
 Energy consumption is dependent on these values and on how much time the radio spends in each mode/state.
 Note that the energy consumption values are parameters of the consumer module, they don't come from the radio.
-   ``SensorStateBasedEpEnergyConsumer`` is an extension of ``StateBasedEnergyConsumer`` with default consumption values typical for low power wireless sensor nodes.
+   :ned:`SensorStateBasedEpEnergyConsumer` is an extension of ``StateBasedEnergyConsumer`` with default consumption values typical for low power wireless sensor nodes.
 (Note that the consumption values should be set to more accurate ones if needed.)